9OP/Dataiku/README.md

 (As a side note, the algorithm can be further optimized.
 The current implementation is dependant on the countdown value.
-We could update the implementation to not depend on the countdown value and "extend" existing routes if the starting node is not at day 0.)
+We could update the implementation to not depend on the countdown value and "extend" existing routes if the starting node is not at day 0.
+For instance instead of generating all the possible routes, simply generate the routes with arrival at day=countdown.
+Then extend the route if the starting node does not start at day 0.
+We can discuss this part in the debrief)